 Prepare the Dough

-STEP 1: In the bowl of a stand mixer, combine the cool brown butter (and all the golden brown bits of toasted milk solids) and the sugars.
+STEP 1: In the bowl of a stand mixer fitted with the paddle attachment, combine the cooled brown butter (and all the golden brown bits of toasted milk solids at the bottom of the pan) and the sugars.
 You will beat this on medium speed until it is light and fluffy, which will take about 2 minutes.

 STEP 2: Add the eggs, one at a time, and continue to beat on medium speed until they are combined and you no longer see the egg yolk.